puk18/bigdata-project-w2020/README.md

 The 4 types of clones are:

-* Exact clones (Type 1):Identical code segments except for changes in comments, layouts and whitespaces.
+* Exact clones (Type 1): Identical code segments except for changes in comments, layouts and whitespaces.

-* Renamed clones (Type 2):Code segments which are syntactically or structurally similar other than changes in comments, identifiers, types, literals, and layouts.
+* Renamed clones (Type 2): Code segments which are syntactically or structurally similar other than changes in comments, identifiers, types, literals, and layouts.
 These clones are also called parameterised clones.

 * Near Miss clones (Type 3): Copied pieces with further modification such as addition or removal of statements and changes in whitespaces, identifiers, layouts, comments, and types but outcomes are similar.
 These clones are also known as gapped clones.

-* Semantic clones (Type 4): More than one code segments that are functionally similar but implemented by different syntactic variants.
+* Semantic clones (Type 4): Code segments that are functionally similar but implemented by different syntactic variants.

 <p align="justify">
 The aim of our project is to detect type 1 and type 2 clones.
-As most of the programmers try to simply replicate their previous work and reuse existing pieces of code, due to this trend many bugs are introduced in the software unknowingly which are very hard to detect once the program reaches a certain level of complexity.
-With our approach of using machine learning, we want to detect the clones in such a way that it can be used  for various other purposes also like aspect mining, program understanding, plagiarism detection, code compaction, software evolution analysis, code quality analysis, bug detection.
-This makes clone detection effective and useful part of software analysis.
+Most of the programmers try to simply replicate their previous work and reuse existing pieces of code.
+This could propagate many bugs in the software unknowingly, which are very hard to detect once the program reaches a certain level of complexity.
+With our approach of using machine learning, we want to detect the clones in such a way that it can be used for various other purposes like aspect mining, program understanding, plagiarism detection, code compaction, software evolution analysis, code quality analysis and bug detection.
+This makes effective and useful part of software analysis.
 </p>
 <p align="justify">
-There have been previous works which involved detecting code clones, text based approach was used in work done by [1], however this was only capable of detecting type 1 clones, Further works also used approaches like token based, graph based[7], very few[5][6] tried to use machine learning for detecting clones, but most of approaches were based on classification rather than using clustering and similarity search which are good candidates for finding similar items
+There have been previous works which involved detecting code clones, text based approach was used in work done by [1].
+However this was only capable of detecting type 1 clones, Further works also used approaches like token based, graph based[7] and a few[5][6] tried to use machine learning for detecting clones.
+But most of the approaches were based on classification rather than using clustering and similarity search which are good candidates for finding similar items
 </p>

 # 2. Methods and Methodology